MrPowers/mack/README.md

 Running `mack.find_composite_key_candidates(delta_table, ['passed_records', 'failed_records', 'status_update', 'dropped_records', 'output_records'])` on that table will return `['id', 'name', 'timestamp']`.

-## Get md5 UUID for key columns
+## Append md5 column

-The `with_md5_cols` function can be used after using the above-mentioned `find_composite_key_candidates` function to generate a `md5 uuid` column based on the identified key columns.
+The `with_md5_cols` function can be used after using the above-mentioned `find_composite_key_candidates` function to generate a md5 column based on other DataFrame columns.

-Suppose you have the following Delta Table:
+Suppose you have the following Delta table:

 ```
 +------------------------------------+----------------+--------------+--------------+--------------+-------------+---------------+--------------+----------------------------+